 And all that is happening in 2020.

-Same time, other women are enduring daily acts of violence in their proper home.
-They are too weak to defend themselves against the monster, the bully who is sharing their life, and with whom they were once passionately in love; couldn’t it be the reason why they still try to justify him also in a way?
+Same time, other women are enduring daily acts of violence in their proper homes.
+They are weak to defend themselves against the monster, the bully who is sharing their life, and with whom they were once passionately in love; couldn’t it be the reason why they still try to justify him also in a way?

 This silent, hidden, unspoken violence is the worse savagery one can experience.
-I can’t think of anything more terrible for a woman to endure than this feeling of powerlessness and anxiety of mental incarceration combined with the social stigma that often adds upon the physical and psychological pain arising from violence.
+I can’t think of anything more terrible for a woman to endure than this feeling of powerlessness and constant anxiety of mental incarceration combined with the social stigma that often adds to the physical and psychological pain arising from violence.